andreaslam/ZanLing-TrueZero/README.md

 ## How all this works in more detail 🔎
 The Evaluation AI is trained on a SQL database* containing games 🎮 that were previously played 👾 on [Lichess](lichess.com) (taken [here](https://database.lichess.org/)).
 The AI is then trained on 20 randomly selected board states of each game, given nothing (no prerequisite knowledge) but the board  state (after one-hot  encoding) and turn to move (and nothing else) to predict final outcome, with 1,0 and -1 denoting a winning, 🎖️ an equal outcome (draw) and a losing 🏳️ game for relative to side to move.
 This regression model is then fed to the Engine, where it looks 👀 for optimal moves using Negamax with Alpha Beta pruning, giving an evaluation for each position.

+## Engine setup
+run `pip install -r requirements.txt`.
+This sounds unfair but it assumes you have PyTorch.
+This requirement works with later versions of the AI and not all versions of the archives would work but most would probably work.

 ## Features in progress
 - Implement finding best hyperparameters using genetic 🧬 algorithm 🔍
 - More UCI features and more complete support (showing best moves in each depth) for UCI